pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-developer-stacks-workflows/index.md

 In this post, we covered several new recommended practices for working collaboratively with Pulumi, all aimed at optimizing for high team and developer velocity:

 * **Use short-lived feature branches** and merge them frequently into a single base branch.
-* **Deploy the base branch frequently into a long-running pre-prod environment** to continuously test the integration of the components of the system.
+* **Deploy the base branch regularly into a long-running pre-prod environment** to continuously test the integration of the components of the system.
 * **Enable developers to create and use dev stacks of their own** as sandboxes for development, testing, and collaboration.
+* **Name your stacks clearly** and in alignment with the environments they deploy into --- `test`, `staging`, `production`, etc.

-The next Zephyr blog post will dive into how the Zephyr team handles local development and testing.
+The next Zephyr blog post will dive into how the Zephyr team structures their Pulumi projects.
 Stay tuned!